QBDev0ps/DevOps-Cloud-projects/Project1.md

 `find /home -name DevOps`

-The output is returned on the CLi and the path for the DevOps file is shown:
+The output is returned on the standard output or CLI and the path for the DevOps file is shown:

 ![find](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/81d81124-c8a9-4f06-ad0f-a380917f3e77)